(Lakes Cave, Planitero & beyond)

 (at Golfo's Villages & Lake Tsivlos)

-On the 3rd day of my trip I visited the beautiful cluster of villages located at the south eastern slopes of Helmos: Mesorrougi, Solos, Peristera and Zarouchla, which, in the popular tradition it has prevailed to be called “Golfo’s Villages".
-Here, in this area, was supposed to live the heroine of the 1893 theatrical play “Golfo” written by Spyridon Peresiadis.
+On the 3rd day of my trip, I visited the beautiful cluster of villages located at the southeastern slopes of Helmos: Mesorrougi, Solos, Peristera, and Zarouchla, which, in the popular tradition, it has prevailed to be called "Golfo's Villages".
+Here, in this area, was supposed to live the heroine of the 1893 theatrical play "Golfo," written by Spyridon Peresiadis.

 From Kalavryta to Golfo's villages (red line).
 The yellow line shows the detour to the ski resort and the observatory.